Ry-F3/trading-journal/README.md

     * There is a function generate_trade_image that creates an image summarizing trade details.
     * The search_trade and get_trade_details functions handle AJAX requests related to searching for trades and fetching trade details.
 7. Messages:
-    * Success messages are displayed using Django's messages framework after certain actions, like adding a comment or creating a post (CRUD).
+    * Success messages are displayed using Django's messages framework after certain actions, like adding a comment or creating a post.

 ### **Blog Post**